stfc/aiida-mlip/docs/source/user_guide/tutorial.rst

     structure = StructureData(ase=read("/path/to/structure.cif"))

 Then we need to choose a model and architecture to be used for the calculation and save it as ModelData type, a specific data type of this plugin.
-In this example we use MACE with a model that we download from this uri: "https://github.com/stfc/janus-core/raw/main/tests/models/mace_mp_small.model", and we save the file in the cache folder (default="~/.cache/mlips/"):
+In this example we use MACE with a model that we download from this URI: "https://github.com/stfc/janus-core/raw/main/tests/models/mace_mp_small.model", and we save the file in the cache folder (default="~/.cache/mlips/"):

 .. code-block:: python